 Christmas at Disney California Adventure Park

+The holiday season returns to the Disneyland Resort for winter 2021.
 There are so many seasonal highlights happening this holiday that you’ll need several days to see and do it all!
 These are the key marks to hit during Christmas at Disney California Adventure:

 - Seasonal Decorations & photo ops with Disney Photopass photographers